-CDR consumer complaint means any expression of dissatisfaction made by a CDR consumer to or about a CDR participant:
+CDR consumer complaint means any expression of dissatisfaction made by a CDR consumer to or about a CDR participant, or a CDR representative of a CDR participant:

-- (a) that relates to: - (i) the CDR participant's obligations under or compliance with: - (A) Part IVD of the Act; or - (B) these rules; or - (C) binding data standards; or - (ii) the provision to the CDR consumer, by the CDR participant, of the goods or services in respect of which the consumer granted consent under Part 4; and - (b) for which a response or resolution could reasonably be expected. - Note: Complaints of a kind referred to in sub-subparagraph (a)(i)(B) include a complaint relating to the participant's obligations under, or compliance with, rules dealing with the handling of CDR consumer complaints.
+- (a) that relates to:

+- (i) that person's obligations under or compliance with:

+- (A) Part IVD of the Act; or

+- (B) these rules; or

+- (C) binding data standards; or

+- (ii) the provision to the CDR consumer, by that person, of the goods or services in respect of which the consumer granted consent under Part 4; and

+- (b) for which a response or resolution could reasonably be expected.

+Note: Complaints of a kind referred to in sub-subparagraph (a)(i)(B) include a complaint relating to the participant's obligations under, or compliance with, rules dealing with the handling of CDR consumer complaints.